Deutsche Buddhistische Union

 Deutsche Buddhistische Union ("German Buddhist Union", abbreviation: DBU) is a German national umbrella organisation for Buddhist associations registered in Germany.
 DBU has estimated that there are 250 000 Buddhists in Europe and the religion is growing.
+But it is unclear what percentage of Buddhists in Germany are members of the DBU.
+In contrast to the source above, the Religious Studies Media and Information Service (REMID) cites a total of 300 000 Buddhists in Germany for 2024, many of whom, according to the DBU, are not organized in groups or associations.
+Hans-Günter Wagner assumes that 5% of German Buddhists are members of the DBU.
+In particular, only a few Buddhists of Asian origin in Germany are represented in the DBU.
 As of June 2021 DBU has 62 member organizations.

 DBU was founded in 1955 by Buddhists from Berlin, Munich and Hamburg.
-At first the union was called "German Buddhist Society" (German: Deutsche Buddhistische Gesellschaft).
-The name was changed in 1958.
+At first the union was called "German Buddhist Society" (German: Deutsche Buddhistische Gesellschaft).The name was changed in 1958.
 As of 1981 DBU has been recognized as a non-profit organization.
+Since 1985, the association has published a magazine, initially called “Lotosblätter” (Lotus Leaves), later renamed “Buddhismus aktuell” (Buddhism Today).
+In 2008, the "German Buddhist Order Community (DBO)", an association of Buddhist monks and nuns, was founded.
+The DBO is an association affiliated with the DBU.

 DBU is a member of the European Buddhist Union.
 The union is also closely associated with the Network of Buddhist Women in Europe.